LogtalkDotOrg/logtalk3/INSTALL.md

 creates a symbolic link, `$prefix/share/logtalk`, which can be used for e.g. defining the `LOGTALKHOME` environment variable described below.

-If you're using Windows, you can simply use the provided GUI installer (which supports both admin and non-admin users) to perform a full installation.
+If you're using **Windows**, you can simply use the provided GUI installer (which supports both admin and non-admin users) to perform a full installation.
 You can also easily generate the GUI installer yourself.
 See the instructions on the `scripts/windows/NOTES.md` file.
 If the installer fails to detect the installation of the backend Prolog compiler you want to use, you can manually create a Windows integration shortcut by finding the full path to the Prolog executable and using the Prolog specific command-line options to load the